FERMM2024/TEST2/README.md

 # Portfolio Example

 This project is a simple portfolio site that demonstrates continuous integration and deployment to **GitHub Pages**.
+The data in `src/data.js` currently represents a fictional developer named *Fernando Martínez*.
 The included photo is a simple mock SVG used only for testing purposes.

 ## Development